antony-a-n/Setting-up-and-Load-Balancing-RDS-read-replica-using-route53/README.md

 Choose the instance type as per your requirement.
 You can leave the rest of the settings, That will be fine.

 It's better to enable backup option for your RDS instance.
-You can configure the backup retension in the additional settings.
+You can configure the backup retension in the additional settings ,then click on create.

 ![image](https://user-images.githubusercontent.com/61390678/215254499-8f135ffb-bce9-4191-b74c-bb494a978509.png)